salahnomad/salahnomad.github.io/content/malaga-codex/coworking-gems/malaga-coworking-sanctuaries/index.md

 {{< figure src="images/andalusian-digital-legacy-stone.jpg" alt="Hand tracing code on ancient stone - digital nomad legacy in Andalusia" caption="Your keyboard is your chisel, Andalusia your marble" >}}

 Choosing a workspace in Málaga is sculpting your professional life in living heritage.
-The true sanctuary emerges when space disappears, leaving only the alchemy of Olive-Zellige-Tagine in your flow state.
+The true sanctuary emerges when space disappears, leaving only the alchemy of Olive-Zellige-Tagine in your flow state - a philosophy deepened through [regenerative journeys](/resources/eco-nomad/jbala-trail-andalusian-legacy/) across Andalusia's landscapes.

 ---